 Helen has worked in publishing for the past decade and before that enjoyed a varied career in broadcast journalism, including entertainment reporting for the BBC.
 Having worked “on the other side”, the award-winning book publicist has managed a busy newsroom and interviewed many authors live on-air, so knows exactly how a good author press release should read – and the best time to strike.
 Since combining her skills and launching Booked PR in 2008 (celebrating 8 years of service in August 2016) Helen has had the pleasure of promoting both traditionally published and self published books.
 This year, Helen launched the @TheAuthorHour on Twitter - a weekly social media author forum where writers can talk about publishing, promotion and share their knowledge.
 She regularly speaks at publishing events and is always willing to advise authors on the best promotional strategy for their book.

-Please feel free to fill in our survey by clicking here, your feedback is always appreciated.
+Please fill in our survey by clicking here; your feedback is greatly appreciated.

 The first in a series of stories about life in a rural England coping with the challenges of the Agricultural Revolution